Extreme local statistics in random graphs: maximum tree extension counts: Trees: reduction to random trees in the sparse case

 \section{Trees: reduction to random trees in the sparse case}

 In this section we establish two auxiliary lemmas that will conceptually simplify the proofs of Theorems~\ref{thm:paths} and~\ref{thm:symm_trees} for rooted paths and spherically symmetric trees in Sections~\ref{sec:paths} and~\ref{sec:symm_trees}: in the `sparse' case ${1 \ll pn \ll \log n}$, Lemmas~\ref{lem:sparse_lower_GW} and~\ref{lem:sparse_upper_GW} below allow us to focus on the tails of extension counts in random trees, which are much easier to handle than extension counts in random graphs where there are more dependencies.
+We note that the proofs of these `transfer results' need to take into account that maximum tree extension counts are an extreme value problem (maximizing over all possible root~vertices).

 Recall that a Galton--Watson tree~$\cT_{n,p}$ with offspring distribution ${\xi \sim \Bin(n,p)}$ is defined recursively, starting with the root vertex and giving each vertex a random set of children, the number of which is an independent copy of~$\xi$.